jcmcnch/DARWIN-ASV-plots/README.md

 3. Clone the repository and enter the directory where files are stored:

 ```
+#make a convenient place to store the repository, e.g.:
+mkdir ~/github ; cd ~/github
+git clone git@github.com:jcmcnch/DARWIN-ASV-plots.git
+cd DARWIN-ASV-plots
 ```

 4. Open jupyter with the command `jupyter-notebook`.
 This should open an interactive window in your default web browser that shows the files contained in the repository.
+Click on the "ipynb" file to open the interactive plotting interface.
+If it asks about a python3 kernel, just click "OK".

+5. Test whether the plots work by clicking on one of the cells, and then pressing "CTRL-Enter" on your keyboard to run the code in that cell.
+It should generate a subfolder with today's date that contains plots.